Kuldiga Castle: 13th-15th centuries

-Between 1242 and 1245 Kuldiga castle was established as the southern outpost of the Livonian order.
+Between 1242 and 1245 Kuldīga castle was established as the southern outpost of the Livonian order.
 Initially the castle was called Jesusburg, later after the Curonian name for the place, Burg Goldingen.
 In 1252 a Komtur of Curonia, whose seat was in Goldingen, was mentioned for the first time.

 At the end of the 13th century, all friars in Courland were subordinate to the Goldingen Commander.

 Goldingen became a military and administrative center in the 14th century.

 Castle of the Livonian Order Commanders

 From 1252 to 1560 there are 47 commutations.

 In the Middle Ages, Kuldīga Castle was the center of the Livonian Order state Kuldīga Command.
 Kuldīga commanders were the governors of the castle, the commanders of the army unit of the order and the members of the council of Livonian masters.
 Kuldīga Komturi took part in the masters' elections and could also be elected masters themselves.
 They were the main court persons (judges) in their jurisdiction and had the right to the death penalty.
-During the Livonian Crusades, Kuldiga Castle was a military base in the battles of the Order with the undefeated Courland, Zemgale and Samogitia.
+During the Livonian Crusades, Kuldīga Castle was a military base in the battles of the Order with the undefeated Courland, Zemgale and Samogitia.
 Kuldīga Castle regiments gathered here, where they were provided with food and ammunition.

-The Kuldiga Command was one of the most populous in Livonia.
-In 14th century there were 5 city courts in Kuldīga municipality: Aizpute, Alsunga, Durbe, Kuldīga and Vecpils.
+The Kuldīga Command was one of the most populous in Livonia.
+In the 14th century there were 5 city courts in Kuldīga municipality: Aizpute, Alsunga, Durbe, Kuldīga and Vecpils.
 Each castle district was further divided into villages and villages divided in farmsteads.

 As Kuldīga was located on the Livonia - Prussia road, it was the duty of the commander to welcome high guests of the order at Prussia's borders, to receive him in the castle and to continue to Riga.